bravo3/orm/README.md

 Change Log
 ----------
+### 0.4.3
+* Added the ability to perform sorted, conditional queries on all items in a table
+* Added the ability to name sorted queries, allowing different configurations of conditions on the same column

 ### 0.3.13
-* changed logic for retrieving entities.
+* Changed logic for retrieving entities.
 If nothing found (during writing) it will generate a new instance of the entity with the correct id
-* retrieving an entity with missing relatives will now return blank new instances of the relatives
+* Retrieving an entity with missing relatives will now return blank new instances of the relatives

 ### 0.3.0
 * Added ref tables to maintain non-reciprocated relationships